Elias Díaz Player Props: Rockies vs. Athletics

 Elias Díaz At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 44th, his on-base percentage ranks 78th, and he is 87th in the league in slugging.
+- Among the qualified hitters, he ranks 44th in batting average, while his on-base percentage ranks 76th and he is 89th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.